How Do I Help My Partner with Their Addiction?

 Let Recovery Unplugged Help with Your Partner’s Addiction

-Recovery Unplugged is ready to help your partner or spouse with their addiction so you can restore trust and love to your relationship.
-We offer full menu of addiction treatment services, including detox and withdrawal management, behavioral rehab and more.
+Recovery Unplugged offers services to assist with addiction treatment, which may contribute to restoring trust and love in your relationship, but successful recovery often requires a multifaceted approach.
+We offer a full menu of addiction treatment services, including detox and withdrawal management, behavioral rehab, and more.
 Recovery Unplugged accepts most major insurance plans and offers locations throughout the country.
-Our Family Program allows you to be an active participant in your partner or spouse’s addiction recovery, learn about the disease of addiction and support your partner with their ongoing needs.
+Our Family Program allows you to be an active participant in your partner or spouse’s addiction recovery, learn about the disease of addiction, and support your partner with their ongoing needs.
 We also offer sensitive and supportive care for LGBTQ+ couples struggling with addiction.
 Start your treatment now.